lethor/lapse/README.md

 the script to make it work.

 Invoke the script by giving it the source and target directories.
-For example, I type this:
+For example, I might type this:

 ~~~ sh
 lapse /Volumes/SD64A/DCIM ~/Movies/Lapse
 ~~~

-The name of my SD card is "SD64A" (it's 64 GB, and I have two of them), and I keep my time lapses in a directory called "Lapse".
+...where the name of my SD card is "SD64A" (it's 64 GB, and I have two of them), and I keep my time lapses in a directory called "Lapse".

 The script combines each subdirectory of DCIM into one video file, then concatenates them into one huge file.

-You will need a lot of free storage to do this.
+You will need a bunch of free storage to do this.
 The resulting video files are about 2/3 the size of the still photos.
 If you have 64 GB of 5 megapixel stills, you will need perhaps 90 GB for the video files.
 (You can delete half of this once the script has finished running.)